Reading the New Latin American Weird

 Course Schedule

-Framing questions: What distinguishes genre from aesthetic mode?
-What do we mean by estrangement?
+Framing questions: What is literary genre?
+What do we mean by defamiliarization?

 Working definitions